nSatyabrata/Data-Science/README.md

-These are case studies done by using different machine learning algorithims like :
+These are case studies done by using different machine learning algorithims
 - Linear Regression
 - Logistic Regression
 - Clustering